lokk798/computer-vision-mcqs/computer-vision-mcq-2.md

 - ℝ³ → ℝ², representing 3D to 2D projection

 **Correct Answer**: ℝ² → M × N, where M and N are the dimensions of the sampling grid

+# True/False Questions

+## Question 1

+- A digital camera with more pixels will always produce images with better spatial resolution than a camera with fewer pixels.

+**Correct Answer**: False (Spatial resolution depends not only on pixel count but also on other factors like lens quality and the distance to the subject)

+## Question 2

+- Quantization in digital imaging reduces the continuous range of intensity values to a finite set, while sampling reduces the continuous spatial domain to a discrete set of coordinates.

+**Correct Answer**: True

+## Question 3

+- The pinhole in a camera obscura should be as small as technically possible to achieve the sharpest image.

+**Correct Answer**: False (Making the pinhole too small causes diffraction effects which decrease image sharpness)

+## Question 4

+- When converting from analog to digital signals, CCD sensors typically perform the conversion at each individual sensing cell.

+**Correct Answer**: False (CCD sensors perform conversion at the end of each row/column, while CMOS sensors convert at each sensing cell)

+## Question 5

+- A camera with 8-bit intensity resolution can represent exactly 255 different intensity levels.

+**Correct Answer**: False (8-bit intensity resolution allows for 2^8 = 256 different intensity levels, ranging from 0 to 255)

+## Question 6

+- Light behaving as both a particle and a wave is a principle that has no practical impact on digital image formation.

+**Correct Answer**: False (The wave-particle duality of light directly affects imaging, particularly through diffraction effects in small apertures)

+## Question 7

+- The Bidirectional Reflectance Distribution Function (BRDF) is a 5-dimensional function that models how light interacts with surfaces.

+**Correct Answer**: True

+## Question 8

+- Brightness and luminance are objectively equivalent measurements in image processing.

+**Correct Answer**: False (Brightness is a subjective descriptor of light intensity, while luminance is an objective measurement)

+## Question 9

+- The dynamic range of the human eye is approximately the same as that of modern digital cameras.

+**Correct Answer**: False (The human eye has a dynamic range of about 10^9, which exceeds the capabilities of most standard digital cameras)

+## Question 10

+- In a Low Dynamic Range (LDR) image, details in both shadows and highlights are preserved equally well.

+**Correct Answer**: False (LDR images lose details in either the dark areas or bright areas, unlike HDR images which preserve details in both)